 Grant money may be available for nursing students.
-Please contact the School of Nursing for more information, (626) 815-5414.
+Please contact the School of Nursing for more information, (626) 815-5386.

-Theology Aid
+Haggard Graduate School of Theology Aid

 To be eligible for all the scholarships listed herein, students must fill out the FAFSA form available in Haggard Graduate School of Theology or the Graduate Center.
 For more information, contact Haggard Graduate School of Theology, (626) 815-5439.